rht-labs/labs-ci-cd/README.md

 * libselinux-python (only needed on Fedora, RHEL, and CentOS)
   - Install by running `yum install libselinux-python`.

-### Usage
+### Basic Usage

 1. Log on to an OpenShift server `oc login -u <user> https://<server>:<port>/`
     - Your user needs permissions to deploy ProjectRequest objects.
 2. Clone this repository.
 3. Install the required [openshift-applier](https://github.com/redhat-cop/openshift-applier) dependency:
-    - `[labs-ci-cd]$ ansible-galaxy install -r requirements.yml --roles-path=galaxy`
+    - `[labs-ci-cd]$ ansible-galaxy install -r requirements.yml --roles-path=roles`
+4. If `labs-*` projects do not yet exist on your OpenShift cluster, run the "bootstrap" inventory.
+This will apply all the `project-and-policies` content from `host_vars`:
+  - `[labs-ci-cd]$ ansible-playbook apply.yml -i inventory/ -e target=bootstrap`
-4. If `labs-ci-cd` doesn't yet exist on your OpenShift cluster, run the "cluster seed" playbook:
+5. If `labs-ci-cd` tooling such as Jenkins or SonarQube do not yet exist on your OpenShift cluster, run the "tools" inventory.
+This will apply all the `ci-cd-tooling` content from `host_vars`:
+  - `[labs-ci-cd]$ ansible-playbook apply.yml -i inventory/ -e target=tools`
+6. To deploy the reference Java App, run the "apps" inventory.
+This will apply all the `app-build-deploy` content from `host_vars`:
-  - `[labs-ci-cd]$ ansible-playbook galaxy/openshift-applier/playbooks/openshift-cluster-seed.yml -i inventory/`
+  - `[labs-ci-cd]$ ansible-playbook apply.yml -i inventory/ -e target=apps`

+#### Cusomised Install
-5. If `labs-ci-cd` already exists on your OpenShift cluster and you want to create a new instance of `labs-ci-cd` with its own name, run the "unique projects" playbook:
+If `labs-ci-cd` already exists on your OpenShift cluster and you want to create a new instance of `labs-ci-cd` with its own name eg `john-ci-cd`, run the "unique projects" playbook:
     - `[labs-ci-cd]$ ansible-playbook unique-projects-playbook.yaml -i inventory/ -e "project_name_postfix=<insert unique postfix here>"`
     - This playbook works (in part) by changing the contents of the files in `params`.
 The playbook is idempotent, so it will only change these files once, but you should expect changes.
     - This playbook is useful if you're developing labs-ci-cd and want to test your changes.
 With a unique project name, you can safely try out your changes in a test cluster that others are using.